walterhiggins/WMPJS/book-outline.md

 In the Server Console window, you don't need to put a `/` (forward slash symbol) in front of commands the way you do in the Minecraft Client.
 So you simply type the command name instead of `/` followed by the command name.
 So remember `help` instead of `/help`, `toggledownfall` instead of `/toggledownfall` and so on.

 Another thing to note about the server console is that when you enter commands there, you do so as a special player called 'CONSOLE'.
 In Minecraft the `/me` command is used to send a message to other players in the form of 'Yourname Action'.
 For example, if *I* issue the command `/me sneezes` in the Minecraft client, all other players on the server will see `walterh sneezes`.
-However, if you or I issue the same command in the server console, you will see `CONSOLE sneezes` instead of your own name.
-When you issue commands in the Server Console, you do so as a special player called 'CONSOLE'.
+However, if you issue the same command in the server console, you will see `* @ sneezes` instead of your own name.
 CONSOLE is not visible to other players and does not inhabit the minecraft world.
 Normally only the person who starts the server can issue commands as CONSOLE.

 To stop the server, you should issue the `stop` command at the server console.
 If you plan to administer a minecraft server for others to play, the `stop` command will come in handy whenever you want to shutdown the server for maintenance or troubleshooting.